fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ask a random student during class if they can give an example on a topic related to the subject being taught.
-This introduces a way to spot check knowledge for the teacher and with a bit of no prestige culture, creates a elegant way of reminding the class to pay attention to at least the main lessons of the subject.
+This introduces a way to spot check knowledge for the teacher and with a bit of no prestige culture, creates an elegant way of reminding the class to pay attention to at least the main lessons of the subject.

 This pattern works for us developers as well.
 Simply make sure that